 The main objective of the Lustrous camp is to resist being abducted by the Lunarian one.
 The side objective of the Lustrous is to retrieve and rescue any pieces of their kind that were previously abducted and subsequently cannibalized by the Lunarians into weapons.
 The alternate objective of the Lustrous taking the fight to the Lunarians and rescuing their kind from their home turf is impossible (as of the time of this essay’s writing about the show).
 The former are based on Earth and have no way travel to the latter’s home turf on the Moon by their own agency, let alone return back.

-The exact objectives of the Lunarians (at least by at the time of this essay’s writing about the show) is unknown and can only be guessed at.
+The exact objectives of the Lunarians (at the time of this essay’s publication) is unknown and can only be guessed at.
 While it’s too early to assume anything definitive about their place in the story based off of real-life Buddhist resemblances, the Buddhist iconography of the fictional Lunarians can still help inform the expectations of the audience as to their purpose in the narrative — if not worldbuilding-wise, then at least thematically.
-Bodhisattva-reminiscent entities descend from the heavens with apsara-looking attendants to take gemstone people away to the celestial body-attributed and gemstone-studded Pure Land.
+Bodhisattva-reminiscent entities descend from the heavens with apsara-looking attendants (Tennin in Japanese) to take gemstone people away to the celestial body-attributed and gemstone-studded Pure Land.
 It appears that the Lunarians are here to save the Lustrous from suffering.
 While that might not necessarily be the case to the letter, as Ventricosus casts doubt on the benignity of the Lunarians while discussing them with Phos, it does inform the inner conflict that defines Cinnabar’s role in the story.

 (3) Conflicts Engaged In: Cinnabar